 This buffalo chickpea salad is the best and easiest lunch around.
 It’s spicy, gluten free, dairy free and chock full of flavor.
-10 minutes plus 8 key ingredients and you have a simple and delicious lunch.
+10 minutes, only 8 key ingredients and you have a simple and delicious lunch.

 This post contains affiliate links, which means I earn a small commission if you buy any products through those links.
 I only link to products I absolutely love and use myself!
 Thank you for making Eat With Clarity possible!

 In January and February I enter full buffalo mode.
 I’ve been making my buffalo cauliflower about once a week but felt it was about time for something new.

 This buffalo chickpea salad is a spicy take on my mashed chickpea salad and a close favorite to my avocado chickpea salad.
 It’s packed with three different vegetables, perfectly spicy, creamy, high in protein, and filled with lots of buffalo flavor that I just love this time of year.